 It’s important to remember that there is no scientific evidence that supports natural remedies for ovarian cysts.
 That is why it’s always good to follow advice from your health care provider, and don’t replace or modify their prescribed treatment with natural remedies.

 There are different types of ovarian cysts.
 Some ovarian cysts don’t cause symptoms or require treatment; they go away by themselves.

-- chronic pelvic pain
+- Sudden, severe abdominal or pelvic pain

-- clammy skin
+- Cold, clammy skin